aseniousarsene/alkaline-electrolysis-project/README.md

-# README: Research Code for Performance Evaluation of Alkaline Water Electrolysis for Green Hydrogen Production: A Machine Learning and Computational Numerical Approach
+# README: Research Code for Evaluation of Alkaline Water Electrolysis for Green Hydrogen: A Numerical Optimization and Machine Learning Approach

 ## 1. Overview

 This repository contains the research code patterning to the paper:
-**"Performance Evaluation of Alkaline Water Electrolysis for Green Hydrogen Production: A Machine Learning and Computational Numerical Approach"**
+**"Evaluation of Alkaline Water Electrolysis for Green Hydrogen: A Numerical Optimization and Machine Learning Approach"**
 Authors: Mahiya Arsene ka, Tumisang Seodigeng ,John Kabuba Published in: [Results in Engineering]
 DOI:[]